Suggester/Documentation/editing/suggestion-editing.md

 Mistakes happen, when your grammar decides to randomly take a nap when suggesting something, you can now fix it using shiny `edit` command!

 ### Users
 Regular users can only edit their own approved suggestion(s).
-If the mode is set to [review](config/mode.md), any edit will require review by a staff member unless it is edited by someone with staff or admin permissions
+If the mode is set to [review](config/mode.md), any edit will require review by a staff member unless it is edited by someone with staff or admin permissions.

 ### Staff & Admins
 Users with staff or admin permissions can edit any suggestion, with no approval required.
-If the suggestion has been edited by a server staff member, it will displayed along their username on the suggestion embed
+If the suggestion has been edited by a server staff member, it will displayed along their username on the suggestion embed.

 ![edited by a server staff member](https://cdn.discordapp.com/attachments/769650556502409226/782613453437140992/unknown.png)